eugef/node-mocks-http/CONTRIBUTING.md

 Navigate to the project folder and run `npm install` to install the project's dependencies.

 Then simply run the tests.
+This also checks that the code adheres to the ESLint rules.

     npm test